DirtyKityLitter/Klipper_Tuning/README.md

 Regardless of what extruder and gear set you have the above information is crucial.

- >  _A sample printer.cfg looks like this for the extruder section_
+<blockquote>  _A sample printer.cfg looks like this for the extruder section_

 [extruder]

 step_pin: EBBCan: PD0